 - I have not been able to get fluffy rice with tomato sauce.

 - Polished rice will not make good fluffy rice.

 - If you find that you prefer lard for the more Mexican flavor, keep the block in the refrigerator and buy a new one after the date has past a few months.
 Lard has less saturated fat than butter.
 It is good in the refried beans, as well.
-Why lard’s healthier than you think.
+You might be interested to read this article for more information about lard: Why lard’s healthier than you think.

-- For the vegan version use one of the many non-hydrogenated oils like sunflower, avocado or grapeseed with one crushed ripe tomato.
+- For a vegan version, use one of the many non-hydrogenated oils, like sunflower, avocado, or grapeseed, with one crushed ripe tomato.

 © 2009 Sherry Venegas